Views: 4 Author: Site Editor Publish Time: 2020-09-24 Origin: Site

 According to previous studies, less than 1 percent of visitors say they wash their hands before seeing a patient, so anything a hospital can do to encourage some form of hand hygiene can benefit patients.
 If your organization is installing soup sanitizer dispenses for visitors, it's best to keep them in a visible place so they can be seen clearly when they enter the hospital.
 Posting notices reminding visitors of the importance of disinfecting or washing their hands before seeing a patient may also help improve their compliance.

 It is important to ensure that everyone follows proper hand hygiene procedures.
-When you can't get the public to wash their hands, there are steps you can take to stop the spread of germs, and there comes the use of soup sanitizer dispenses.
+When you can't get the public to wash their hands, there are steps you can take to stop the spread of germs, and there comes the use of soap sanitizer dispenses.